Ant-28/blog/_posts/2025-10-05-aboutmyname.md

    {% endfnbody %}

    {% fnbody %}
       you might have noticed that it's part of a larger word.
-I recommend looking at [Sandhi rules](https://en.wikipedia.org/w/index.php?title=Sandhi&oldid=1308603068) if you would like to know why.
+I recommend looking at <a href="https://en.wikipedia.org/w/index.php?title=Sandhi&oldid=1308603068">Sandhi rules</a> if you would like to know why.
    {% endfnbody %}

    {% fnbody %}